karec/cookiecutter-flask-restful/README.md

 And that's it !
 Uwsgi is running on port 5000

-If you chose uwsgi as your wsgi server, the proper commands should be in your dokcer-compose file.
+If you chose uwsgi as your wsgi server, the proper commands should be in your docker-compose file.

 ### Using Flask CLI